It’s been quiet here of late and while I did want to post I didn’t have anything ready nor did I want some whining apology with no content.

 From the forums and hype you’d believe that French studio QuantricDream has created a whole new genre, and you’d be quite wrong.
 We’ve had adventure games with much more freedom in the past – even in 3D – check out industry legend Yu Suzuki’s masterpiece Shenmue for something similar but much larger in scope and execution.

 Where Fahrenheit does score highly is in the storytelling and atmosphere – taking control of multiple opposing people within the same story is just icing on the cake.
 The story leads through a few emotionally and physically charged pieces story telling more adult in nature than the standard affair, no doubt contributing to the 15+ rating on the box.

-The experience is refreshingly much shorter than the 35+ hour fests that the gaming industry insists on pushing onto us for plot-driven games.
+The experience is refreshingly much shorter than the 35+ hour fest that the gaming industry insists on pushing onto us for plot-driven games.
 With game production costs now getting out of hand it would make sense to produce shorter games for less money.
 This would surely allow companies to better absorb the cost of a flop here and there too.

 David Cage, the Frenchman behind this little escapade, has already stated there is a sequel in the works.
-Here’s hoping they concentrate more on the game’s content itself by dropping their own inferior game engine in favour of something like Source or Max Payne 2’s… Then we’d be able to experience decent sized levels you can actually interact with.
+Here’s hoping they concentrate more on the game’s content itself by dropping their own inferior game engine in favor of something like Source or Max Payne 2’s… Then we’d be able to experience decent sized levels you can actually interact with.

-I’ve been waiting for this one since legend Peter Monolux started talking about it in interviews.
+I’ve been waiting for this one since legend Peter Molyneux started talking about it in interviews.
 Taking the same principles as Sim Hospital and Theme Park it sees you operating a Hollywood style film studio and lets you go down as far as editing the shooting scripts and even lets you export your movies out to put online.

 Initially the game was quite fun, setting up in the usual fashion of introducing you a few concepts and buildings at a time but within about 8 hours of game-play things had gone awry.